 CURRENLY CLOSED DUE TO STORM DAMAGE Oceana is just behind Frenchtown.
 The location is on the water with a view of Hassel Island and Water Island.
 The food is upscale and well worth a visit!

 Hull Bay Hideaway (6.2 miles), is known as the “The Original beach bar” on the island, with live music on weekend nights.
 Happy hour is every day from 4pm to 6pm.
 The food is quite good as well, with everything made from scratch, including the dressings!
 The beach there is also quite pleasant; it’s easy to make a full day of it!

-Shoreline Bar & Grille (6.6 miles) Located at the Point Pleasant Resort, is a terrific little restaurant floating just about 12″ above the water on Water Bay.
+The Mirador (6.6 miles) Located at the Point Pleasant Resort, is a terrific little restaurant with a fantastic view!
 The food is excellent and the location is fabulous!
 It’s small, so if you have a large group, call ahead.